-As with the track method outlined above, quarter-mile tracks are useful ways to gauge your walking distance.
+As with the method to measure strides, quarter-mile tracks are useful to gauge your walking distance.
 If you want to walk two miles, simply walk the inside lane a total of eight times.
-It's a good habit to reverse the direction you walk on a track from time to time because it gives you a change of scenery, making things more interesting than viewing it the exact same way each and every time.
+It's a good habit to reverse the direction you walk on a track from time to time because it keeps your body working symmetrically.
+It also gives you a change of scenery, making things more interesting than viewing it the exact same way each and every time.

-Another way to answer to measure walking distance is to drive along the area you want to walk.
-This is useful for people who walk in neighborhood settings, but don't know how far they've traveled just by walking down a long street.
+Tracking the mileage on your car while driving is an easy way to see how far you'll be going on your walk.
+This is useful for people who walk in neighborhood settings but don't know how far they've traveled just by walking down a long street.
 Use your car's odometer to check the distance, so the next time you walk from one neighborhood to the next, you'll know how far you've traveled.

 The Importance of Measurements